How It Works

 - Was timing as promised?

 These signals accumulate into a track record.
 Good track records open access to larger exchanges and more complex chains.
+Trust reflects ongoing activity — a business that stops participating gradually loses network position.
+This prevents early participants from accumulating permanent advantages.

 Vouching